Inbibo/adonisfx_docs/docs/documentation/maya/1.0.0/skin.md

 - <b class="paintable maps">Max Sliding Multiplier</b>: determines the size of the sliding area per vertex.
 It corresponds to the maximum distance to the closest point on the reference mesh computed on initialization.
 Greater values will allow for greater sliding but will have a greater computational cost.

-    - *Tip*: Use lower values in areas where sliding isn't necessary.
-Use higher values in areas where sliding constraints must have better quality.
+    - *Tip*: for areas where sliding isn't required paint to 0. use values closer to 1 in areas where you want to allow more freedom to slide.

 - <b class="paintable maps">Mass</b>: set individual mass values per vertex in the simulated mesh.